spatie/laravel-csp/README.md

 ## Usage

-This package allows you to define csp profiles.
-A csp profile determines which csp directives should be used.
+This package allows you to define CSP profiles.
+A CSP profile determines which CSP directives should be used.

-An example of a csp directive is `script-src`.
+An example of a CSP directive is `script-src`.
 If this has the value `'self' www.google.com` then your site can only load scripts from it's own domain of `www.google.com`.
-You'll find [a list with all csp directives](https://www.w3.org/TR/CSP3/#csp-directives) at Mozilla's excellent developer site.
+You'll find [a list with all CSP directives](https://www.w3.org/TR/CSP3/#csp-directives) at Mozilla's excellent developer site.

 ### Creating custom profiles